Win the Weight Loss War – Cross Training for Fitness

 There is a more appropriate way to approach fat loss and change body composition.
 It is useful to think of the human body as a heat-exchange engine.
 This engine works on the basic principles of energy physics.
 Ultimately, your caloric balance is equal to the total number of calories you take in minus the total calories you burn.

 Some of the calories you ingest are necessary to maintain your basal metabolism.
 As people age, their bodies require fewer calories for this basic maintenance.
-Some calories are also excreted as waste products.
+Some calories excrete as waste products.
 Finally, there are some calories that get burned during work metabolism.
 This is the relative energy expenditure required for any physical activity.
 The greater the physical activity, the greater number of calories burned.

 Therefore, if you eat more calories than you burn during physical activities, you experience a caloric surplus.
 According to the laws of physics, energy is transformed rather than destroyed.
 In this state of caloric surplus, every additional 3,500 calories is transformed into a pound of fat.
 So if you want to reverse this process, you need to burn 3,500 calories during physical activity to lose a single pound.